Save Space in Your RV Kitchen With a Mason Jar

 9. Vases

-Of course flowers or herbs can be put in a jar without a lid, but this way a single flower or one with a flexible stem will stand straight.
+Of course, flowers or herbs can be put in a jar without a lid!
+But this gadget means a single flower or one with a flexible stem will stand straight.

 10. Lunch boxes